SRON-Earth/Balsa/Documentation/BalsaManual.md

 	balsa_featureimportance model.balsa testpoints.balsa ground-truth.balsa

 To determine the predictive strength of each feature, balsa\_featureimportance first calculates the same performance metrics as balsa\_measure on the dataset.
 This measurement is used as a baseline for reference.
-Next, to calculate the importance of a feature f, it randomly shuffles the values of feature k between all points in the dataset, effectively destroying any predictive value they may carry.
+Next, to calculate the importance of a feature f, it randomly shuffles the values of feature k between all points in the dataset, effectively destroying any predictive value that this feature may carry.
 The tool then calculates how well the model performs on the shuffled dataset.
 The tool can perform several shuffling iterations per feature to derive at an average value.

 An example output might look like this: